 - If you visit your store Admin Area, you should see "https" and a padlock symbol in the browser address bar.
 This may appear differently depending on which browser you’re using (Firefox, Chrome, IE, etc.).

 - If you click on the padlock, it should provide information about the SSL certificate and its expiration date.

-- If you visit your store One Page Checkout, you should see "https" and a padlock symbol (if your Full Secure Store URL is set to https).
+- If you visit your store's One Page Checkout, you should see "https" and a padlock symbol (you will need to enable Full Secure Store URL if you do not see this).